Drax01-8bit/-NES-FC26-by-Drax01/README.md

 # -NES-FC26-by-Drax01
 It is a simple hack designed to provide some fun while playing.

-The work completed includes:  The "EA Sports" logo has been ported.
-New designs for the players in the game intro have been added, replacing them with Mbappé, Rodri, and Zlatan.
-A new title screen updated to FC26.
+The work completed includes:

+- The "EA Sports" logo has been ported.
+- New designs for the players in the game intro have been added, replacing them with Mbappé, Rodri, and Zlatan.
+- A new title screen updated to FC26.
+- Integration of the English translation created by the user "Stardust Crusaders" for their hack: https://www.romhacking.net/translatio...

+Created by:

+Velpachallenger
+Drax01